How to Prepare for a Tight Truckload Market: 4 Things Shippers Can Do

 1. Explore Mode Conversion Opportunities

-As the market heads towards year-over-year rate inflation, carrier capacity will begin to tighten up relative to demand.
+As the truckload market heads toward year-over-year rate inflation, carrier capacity will begin to tighten up relative to demand.
+This means fewer trucks on the mode to haul all the freight shippers want to move — and it will start driving spot rates up.

-Spot rates will rise and tender acceptance will likely fall as carriers look to more profitable opportunities in the spot market.
+As spot rates rise, tender acceptance will likely fall as carriers look to more profitable opportunities in the spot market.

-Anything that limits your business’s exposure to the truckload market will probably be a net gain.
-Exploring mode conversions is a great way to diversify your risk, add capacity and protect your freight budget.
+Anything that limits your business’s exposure to the truckload market in these conditions will probably be a net gain.
+Converting some of your truckload freight to other modes is a great way to diversify your risk, add capacity and protect your freight budget.

 6 Reasons to Consider Mode Conversions: